chirag-s/Web-Based-Control-Panel-for-Robots-and-Drones/README.md

-# Flying Sensor Node
+# Control Panel for Robots and drones
-This repo is a part of the project Flying Sensor node.
-It contains the local server hosted on a drone and various features like live video streaming, sensor data visualization, live tracking etc. It is built to be run on an raspberry pi 3b with a navio2 image configured.
+This repo is a part of the project Flying Sensor node and Autonomous Water Rover.
+It contains the local server hosted on a drone/robot and supports various features like live video streaming, sensor data visualization, live tracking etc. It is built to be run on a raspberry pi 3b with a navio2 image configured but can be used on any raspberry pi 3b by changing sources of GPS data and having the currect dependencies installed.
+It uses pyhton serial for sensor data loging from an arduino, sqlite3 as a database, flask as the server and frontend using html, css, javascript.